mesheilqa/Random-Number/README.md

 We are printing the smallest number from generated 500 random numbers.
 We do this while we are generating random numbers.

-We could also do this after generation of random numbers and use some sorting algorithm.
+We could also do this after the generation of random numbers and by of use of some sorting algorithm.
 But then to provide optimal solution we have found the smallest number while generation.